sahib/misc/performance/2_cpu.rst

 ===========

 typicall 64 byte
-Read an written as one!
+Read an written in one go!

 ----